Rushabh178/Zomato-Project/README.md

-├── data/                       # Raw and processed data files ├── scripts/                    # SQL scripts used for data queries and processing ├── visualizations/             # Tableau and Power BI dashboards and other visualizations ├── README.md                   # Project documentation └── zomato_analysis.xlsx        # Main analysis file
+├── data/                       # Raw and processed data files ├── scripts/                    # SQL scripts used for data queries and processing ├── visualizations/             # Tableau and Power BI dashboards and other visualizations ├── insight/                    # Insight related to the Data ├── README.md                   # Project documentation └── zomato_analysis.xlsx        # Main analysis file
 ```